Direkt zum Inhalt springen

 Lecturers can provide reading notes or literature lists.
 In order to make the assessment criteria transparent, it can be useful to provide students with relevant information.

-b) How do & homework or seminar papers promote the following diversity dimensions?
+b) How do term papers and seminar papers promote and challenge the following dimensions of diversity?

-In the preparation phase and through close consultation with lecturers, prior knowledge and experience can easily be taken into account, provided that students are involved in the selection of topics.
+Prior knowledge and experience can easily be taken into account during the preparation phase and through close consultation with lecturers, provided that students are involved in the selection of topics.
 In addition, students can acquire missing knowledge through research.
 Academic work is a major challenge for many students.
-This prior experience and the knowledge to be built up during their studies are particularly well promoted if students are supported in terms of content and methodology through courses on the subject of academic work or similar as well as feedback from their education.
+This prior experience and the knowledge to be built up during their studies are particularly well promoted if students are supported in terms of content and methodology through courses on the subject of scientific work or similar as well as feedback from their education.

 Motivation to study

-Intrinsically motivated students in particular have the opportunity to familiarize themselves intensively with a topic (of their choice) through seminars and assignments.
+Intrinsically motivated students in particular have the opportunity to work intensively on a topic (of their choice) through seminars and assignments.

 Due to the individual work involved, term papers and seminar papers tend to promote and demand little social integration.
 An exchange can take place in the form of tandem partners.
 Tandems can be formed according to the same method or similar topics, carry out mutual proofreading, discuss content, etc. and thus support peer-to-peer exchange.

-Academic integration is high if there is intensive support and final feedback from teachers in individual discussions.
+Academic integration is high if intensive supervision and final teacher feedback is provided in individual discussions.

 The time and location restrictions are low if longer processing times are provided for seminar papers and assignments.